Katalyst99/Algo-in-C/README.md

 ## 46.Remove Loop in Linked List:
 * This algorithm is important in computer science, especially in the field of data structures and algorithms.

+## 47.Detect Loop in Linked List:
+* This algorithm can be useful in several real-world applications where linked lists are used.
+It helps to ensure that linked lists are free from loops, which can cause infinite loops or incorrect behavior in algos that operate on the linked list.